An explanation of binaural beats, how they are used to enhance meditation & relaxation, and how we use them to create royalty free binaural music.

 In other words, binaural frequencies can be used to adjust the dominant frequency of your own brainwaves, leading to altered states of consciousness, from light relaxation, to deep sleep.
 Most commonly they are used to accelerate and deepen meditation.

-By themselves, binaural tones sound rather plain, and for that reason they are usually blended with soothing music or nature sounds.
+By themselves, binaural tones sound rather plain, and for that reason they are usually blended with soothing music or nature sounds, and this is how our royalty free binaural music is created.